qaz670756/MMCD/README.md

 ## Usage
 ### Rreproduce results in the paper

-You can download the model weights [here](https://pan.baidu.com/s/158n3u9KfWkcGSYLJ8yoXKA?pwd=fv0v), including our method and the other compared change detection methods.
+You can download the model weights via [BaiduNetdisk](https://pan.baidu.com/s/158n3u9KfWkcGSYLJ8yoXKA?pwd=fv0v) or GoogleNetdisk, including our method and the other compared change detection methods.
 Next, put the model weights in /weights and run the following command:

 ```bash
 bash reproduce.sh